AlessandroBregoli/rdag/report/report.md

 # Implementation {#implementation}

-The previous section shows that the loongest single path algorithm has a complexity of $V(V+)$.
+The previous section shows that the loongest single path algorithm has a complexity of $O(V+E)$.
-However this is true only if we use the correct data structure to represent the graph.
+However, this is true only if we use the correct data structure to represent the graph.
 For example if we use an adjacency matrix both the Algorithm \ref{algorithm_topological_sort} and the nested for of the Algorithm \ref{algorithm_shortest_path} become $O(V^2)$.
 For this reason I decided to use a adjacency list implemented with a linked list.

-The programming language that I decided to use is Rust^[\url{https://www.rust-lang.org}] mainly becouse of its high performance.
+The programming language that I decided to use is Rust^[\url{https://www.rust-lang.org}] mainly because of its high performances.
 The implemented algorithm is available on github^[\url{https://github.com/AlessandroBregoli/rdag}] and is capable of:

-- Load the structure of a network from an edge list file where each line is structured as follow:
+- Load the structure of a network from an edge list file where each line is structured as follows:
   Source, Destination, weight.
 - Return a topological order of the nodes for the loaded network.
 - Compute the single source  shortest/logest path given a network and a source node.